 Diversity in academia is in the public spotlight.
 Yet, despite some important strides for women in academic science careers, many workplaces and their cultures discriminate against women and can endanger them – professionally, psychologically, and even physically.
 Recent findings have played an important role in shaping new policies at field sites, universities, professional organizations, and funding agencies.
 Rutherford and Arreola will summarize this work and share suggestions from the evidence and from the recent NASEM (The National Academies of Sciences, Engineering, and Medicine) #ScienceToo report for improving the academic climate for women, sexual minorities, nonbinary persons, and people of color.
 The responsibility of senior researchers, advisors, and university leadership towards young women entering academia will be emphasized.

-Arrive at 5:30 pm to enjoy food and drinks before the program (free with ticket purchase).
+Plan on hanging around after the program to enjoy food and drinks (free with ticket purchase).
 The program runs from 6:00 pm to 7:30 pm.
 This program is open to the public.

 Stick around after the program for discussion, networking, and drinks!